SenseNet/jquery-toss-values/README.md

 Automatic validation
 --------------------

-You can make us automatically validate your forms!
+You can make us automatically validate your things!
 We can display validation messages too.
-**Of course you can customize the validation messages.**
+**Of course you can also customize them.**

 ```html
 <div id="hello">